ActianCorp/zeenea-platform-docs/docs/zeenea-connector-dbt.md

 First, the connector walk though the file storage from the root given in the parameter `connection.path` and search for files with the name `dbt_project.yml`.

-For each `dbt_project.yml` file found, it will consider the folder to be a dbt project.
+For each `dbt_project.yml` file found, it will consider the folder to be a DBT project.
 The identifier of items from a project is prefixed by the path of the project folder relative to the connection.path in order to ensure the identifier unicity.

 ### Extracting Metadata

 Metadata is extracted from manifest.json and catalog.json.
-These two files are produced when running the dbt process.
+These two files are produced when running the DBT process.
 Their location is given by the optional target-path entry in `dbt_project.yml`.
 If not set, they will be found in the target subfolder of the project.

 The connector needs some extra information about the data source from the `profile.yml` file.
 This file can be shared by all project.
 It can be the same file used in production are a similar one with all connection information except the credentials.

 For a given project, the connector uses the profile defined by the `profile` entry in `dbt_project.yml`.
 The target used is either the target defined by `dbt.target` in the connector configuration or the default one defined in the profile.

-### Pre-required dbt commands
+### Pre-required DBT commands

-`manifest.json` and `catalog.json` are produced when running dbt.
+`manifest.json` and `catalog.json` are produced when running DBT.
 To ensure they are complete, the following commands should be executed.

 * **dbt seed**: https://docs.getdbt.com/reference/commands/seed
 * **dbt run**: https://docs.getdbt.com/reference/commands/run